some of our 2017 partners

 A 'Local Resilience Forum' (LRF) is a forum formed in a police area of the United Kingdom by key emergency responders and specific supporting agencies.
 It is a requirement of the Civil Contingencies Act 2004.
 LRFs are multi-agency partnerships made up of representatives from local public services, including the emergency services, local authorities, the NHS, the Environment Agency and others.

-Measuring success is rarely straightforward, but thanks to the analytics tools available through, e.g. google, twitter and facebook, this has become a lot easier.
-Our 2017 report is now available.
-While based on partial data, it nevertheless shows the campaigns success in reaching wide audiences and creating public engagement and interaction, being represented in all except one area of England.
-Uptake growth 2015-2017 was an impressive 450% and plans are under way to expand this further, based on the successful evidence based framework thanks to @jobayeshopp, @MonikaAlMufti and the collaboration of @NorthantsEPTeam, @NYorksPrepared and @LDN_prepared.
+Measuring success is rarely straightforward, but thanks to the analytics tools available through, e.g. google, twitter. facebook and TAGs, this has become a lot easier.
+Our annual reports are availalbe for 2017 and 2018.
+These document how the campaing reaches wide audiences, creates public engagement and interaction, being represented in all areas of England.
+Uptake growth 2015-2017 was an impressive 450% and a staggering 1028% in 2018 and plans are under way to expand this further, based on the successful evidence based framework thanks to @jobayeshopp, @MonikaAlMufti and the collaboration of the core partners @NorthantsEPTeam, @NYorksPrepared and @LDN_prepared.
 We share this method freely with other LRFs and partners that are interested to join and/or run their own local campaigns based on best practise.
 Who are the previous parters?
 Please see our twitter lists.

 The campaign runs actively every year throughout September.
 Resources are available all year to boost preparedness and build resilience.
 You are welcome to join and participate anytime.
 Preparedness and resilience are a 'group sport', a race where everybody wins all the time.
 So what are you waiting for?
 Join us, boost your personal resilience and raise awareness for emergency preparedness!